Brian Scalabrine: Personal life

 Scalabrine married Kristen Couch in 2003; their wedding ceremony was held in Hawaii.
 They have two children.
 He is also a member of the sports philanthropy organization Athletes for Hope.

+Scalabrine appeared as himself in an episode of the dark comedy series Kevin Can F**k Himself in 2021.

 Fan support

 Despite his limited playing time, Scalabrine became a popular player.
 Bulls fans referred to him as "The White Mamba", a play on Kobe Bryant's nickname of "The Black Mamba".

-In 2013 in response to criticism over him being in a bench role throughout his career and to claims that many would beat him 1-on-1 Scalabrine stated "I'm closer to LeBron than you are to me", suggesting that there is a huge difference between any (active or retired) NBA player and the majority of those outside the league.
+In 2013, in response to criticism over his bench role throughout his career and to claims that many would beat him one-on-one, Scalabrine stated, "I'm closer to LeBron than you are to me", suggesting that there is a sizeable difference between any (active or retired) NBA player and those outside the league.

-In an event organized by The Toucher and Rich Show selected volunteers had the chance to play 1-on-1 against Scalabrine (until 11 points with a margin of 2).
+In an event organized by The Toucher and Rich Show, selected volunteers had the chance to play one-on-one against Scalabrine (until 11 points with a margin of two).

-The format was called the "Scallange" and Scalabrine played four games (one against each of the voluntary contenders).
+The format was called the "Scallenge" and Scalabrine played four games, one against each of the voluntary contenders.

-Scalabrine won every game with a combined score of 44-6.
+Scalabrine won every game with a combined score of 44–6.

-In an additional game Scalabrine played against the three hosts of the show and won 11-1.
+In an additional game Scalabrine played against the three hosts of the show and won 11–1.